Pork stir fry is a common, easy, weeknight meal, but this recipe kicks it up with the addition of a spicy black pepper sauce.

-Inspired by a post that in hindsight looks nothing like what I have created here (really I have got to start reading things more thoroughly) and the sauce tucked way in the pantry, I set out to make a stir fry.
+Inspired by a post that in hindsight looks nothing like what I have created here (really I have got to start reading things more thoroughly) and the sauce tucked way in the back of the pantry, I set out to make a pork stir fry.

 - 1 lb pork loin diced into even sized cubes